buhowski/react-typescript/public/text-data/games/CossackSaga/Part2/PreviewPart2EN.md

 # Part II: Ashes of the Beloved

-Saved from certain death, the heroine possesses only a fragment of her beloved's soul.
-Driven by an unbreakable spirit and a thirst for revenge, she embarks on a bloody journey to destroy the church's supremacy, which condemned her to torment and suffering.
+Rescued from imminent death, the heroine carries within her only a fragment of her beloved's soul.
+Unyielding in spirit and driven by a thirst for vengeance, she embarks on a bloody journey to destroy the church’s dominion that condemned her to suffering, restore justice, and find a way to reclaim her beloved from the beyond.